iamazadi/Porta.jl/README.md

 ## Usage
 For client-side code read the tests, and for examples on how to build please check out the models directory.
-See [Planet Hopf](../master/models/drorbarnatan2010.jl) as an example!
+See [alternativeview.jl](../master/models/alternativeview.jl) as an example!

 ## Status
 - Logic [Doing]